midnightntwrk/midnight-architecture/consensus/risk-modeling/docs/compute_federated_nodes.md

 3. **Non-Federated Voting Power ($V_{\text{others}}$):**
    - The percentage of voting power held by other nodes (non-federated ones).

-4. **Quorum Threshold:**
-   - The minimum percentage of total voting power needed to make decisions (e.g., 66.67%).
+4. Consensus algorithms are generately concerned with ensuring two properties:
+    - **liveness** indicating the ability for the chain to keep making progress.
+    - **safety** indicating that all honest nodes eventually agreed on the state of the chain.

-   - **In BFT blockchain networks, there are two critical thresholds to consider:**
+5. It then follows that in BFT blockchain networks, there are two critical thresholds to consider for liveness and saftety, respectively:
-      - **1/3**: If dishonest nodes make up 1/3 or more of the total nodes, the network may "halt."
+    - **1/3** for **liveness**: Progress can be made if up to 1/3 of the total nodes are honest.
+If 1/3 or more nodes are dishonest the network may "halt."
 These dishonest nodes can refuse to participate, preventing the remaining nodes from achieving the 2/3 supermajority needed for consensus.
 In this case, the network does not generate invalid transactions; it simply stops producing transactions altogether.
-      - **2/3**: If dishonest nodes make up 2/3 or more of the total nodes, they can collude to create arbitrary transactions.
+    - **2/3** for **safety**: Worse-case situation, if dishonest nodes make up 2/3 or more of the total nodes, they can collude to create arbitrary transactions.
 This is the worst-case scenario, as the network no longer produces accurate transactions but instead generates any transactions the 2/3 dishonest supermajority desires.

+6. **Quorum Threshold:**
+   - The minimum percentage of total voting power needed to make decisions (e.g., 66.67%).

-5. **Purpose of the Formula:**
+7. **Purpose of the Formula:**
     - Ensure that after $f$ federated nodes fail, the remaining federated nodes still have enough voting power to **collectively meet the quorum** when combined with non-federated nodes.

 ## Practical Considerations